-Translated and edited by Ken Liu
+Edited and translated by Ken Liu

-Head of Zeus/Paperback/479 pages/ $29.95/Books Kinokuniya
+Head of Zeus/Paperback/ 479 pages/ $29.95/ Books Kinokuniya

-Edited and translated into English byauthor Ken Liu, the 16 pieces in Broken Stars will give readers a helpful glimpse into Chinese science-fiction stories from the 2010s - even if not all of them shine with the same brilliance.
+Edited and translated into English by author Ken Liu, the 16 pieces in Broken Stars will give readers a helpful glimpse into Chinese science fiction stories from the 2010s - even if not all of them shine with the same brilliance.

-Viewed in this light, Broken Stars is an important addition to the English-translated Chinese sciencefiction landscape.
+Viewed in this light, Broken Stars is an important addition to the English-translated Chinese sci-fi landscape.
 Published three years after Invisible Planets, another anthology edited by Liu, it spans a wider range of authors - from the acclaimed Liu Cixin and Xia Jia to lesser-known ones such as Regina Kanyu Wang.

 However, readers might be bored or frustrated by several one-dimensional pieces that have slipped through the net.
-These do little beyond presenting a central conceit - such as time travel or the idea of time moving in reverse.
+These do little beyond presenting a central conceit - such as time travel, or the idea of time moving in reverse.
 They might seem complicated, but are hardly compelling or profound.

-Gu Shi's Reflection, about a woman who predicts the future by recalling her memories, milks the idea of "reflecting" to death.
+Gu Shi's Reflection, about a woman who predicts the future by recalling her memories, milks the the idea of "reflecting" to death.

 The more memorable stories in Broken Stars are those which tease the reader with a fascinating premise, without getting bogged down by exposition or excessive self-consciousness.

 Broken Stars is a box of haphazard inventions, some colourful and entertaining, others obtuse and dull.
-Taken as a whole, however, it is an instructive collection that offers much-needed inroads into the world of Chinese science fiction.
+Taken as a whole, however, it is an instructive collection that offers much-needed inroads into the world of Chinese science-fiction.